-The IMN includes both preclinical and clinical researchers with a clear goal of:
+IMN combines fundamental, preclinical and clinical research with the aim of:

-- developing new therapeutic approaches of neurodegenerative disorders by facilitating the translational research from bench to bedside.
+- Develop new therapeutic approaches for neurodegenerative diseases by facilitating translational research from the laboratory to the patient bed.

-- increasing its scientific visibility and attractiveness in translational (Parkinson, Alzheimer, Obsessive compulsive disorders, Addiction) and fundamental neurosciences (Action planning, Cognition, molecular substrates of synaptic transmission) by building on the potential of its teams and the dynamics set in motion since its creation.
+- Increase its visibility and attractiveness in the field of translational neurosciences (Parkinson’s disease and atypical parkinsonian syndromes, Alzheimer’s disease, obsessive-compulsive disorders, etc.) and fundamental (planning, cognition, motor control, molecular substrates of transmission synaptic) by relying on the potential of its teams and the dynamics put in place since its creation.